quaini/deprecated-personal-website/_posts/2020-11-14-welcome-to-my-blog.md

 It is fair to expect posts relating to not only my career as a programmer (if all goes as planned), but also posts relating to my current interests of chess, weight lifting, reading, and bullet journaling.
 Who knows where this will all go, but I am sure future me will only regret having not started earlier.

 If you've made it this far, thank you for staying with my rambling thoughts.
-Hopefully, by the time that you are reading this, there are plenty of posts for you to read next.
+Hopefully, by the time that you are reading this, there are plenty of posts for you to browse next.